 If you have Arranger in your Top 5 or Signature Themes, you've likely heard someone use one of these phrases to describe you -- or perhaps you've used them yourself!
 Arrangers like complexity, intricacy, motion and configuring people and systems for optimum results.

 Their talents may focus primarily on systems or processes -- i.e., creating the perfect flow-chart (with enough flexibility built in for when circumstances change).
 Or their primary focus may be spatial and tactile -- i.e., arranging and rearranging the furniture to maximize the available space, esthetic considerations and traffic patterns.

 It might be focused toward people and teams -- i.e., getting the right people in the right role to create an efficient, high-functioning team.
 Or it may be all three.
-The point is, Arranger has a way of getting things done using a flexible, organizational mindset that maximizes productivity.
+The point is, those high in the Arranger StrengthsFinder theme have a way of getting things done using a flexible, organizational mindset that maximizes productivity.

 Arranger: Helps and Hinders

 When coaching those with Arranger as a Signature Theme, helping them claim both the "helps and hinders" of Arranger is critical to productive aiming.
 Some common helps and hinders of Arranger include: